Avoiding Damp and Mould in London Retrofits: A Homeowner Guide

 External wall insulation can transform a cold home, but only when it is installed with an understanding of how moisture moves through brick.
 Internal wall insulation can work well, but junctions and reveals need careful attention.

-If you would like to understand why so many homeowners are dealing with damp behind new insulation, our analysis of the recent national failures may also help:
+If you would like to understand why so many homeowners are dealing with damp behind new insulation, our analysis of the external wall insulation scandal explains what went wrong and how to avoid it.

 Breathability: Why Old Brick Walls Must Dry Out